blackfeather-wang/GFNet-Pytorch/README.md

 Our code of MobileNet-V3 and EfficientNet is from [here](https://github.com/rwightman/pytorch-image-models).
 Our code of RegNet is from [here](https://github.com/facebookresearch/pycls).

 ## To Do
-Update the code for training and visualizing.
+Update the code for visualizing.